 What’s most important?

 So if you want to really be successful, where do I think you should concentrate your time and energy?
-Let me put the talent aspect aside, because many coaches have little control over this element of things.
+Let me put the talent and resource aspects aside, because many coaches have little control over this element of things – especially in the short term.
 Among the remaining five I’d suggest team organization is the element that has the greatest influence on team performance – particularly early in a new season.

 Now, if your team comprises a bunch of kids who’ve never played the sport before, then you likely need to prioritize training over organization.
 That said, you can (and probably should) easily incorporate organization work into training to accomplish dual purposes.